Here’s a look at the life of Keith Richards, musician and founding member of the Rolling Stones.

 1965 - The single “(I Can’t Get No) Satisfaction” is released and earns the band their first gold record.

-1967 - Is arrested, with Mick Jagger, for drug possession.
-Jagger is sentenced to three months and Richards to one year.
+1967 - Richards is arrested, with Jagger, for drug possession.
+Jagger is sentenced to three months in prison and Richards to one year.
 Later, the sentences are overturned on appeal.

-December 6, 1969 - A free concert at Altamont Speedway in Livermore, California, results in a fan's stabbing death.
-The documentary, "Gimme Shelter," is released in 1970 about the concert tour and the tragedy.
+December 6, 1969 - A fan is fatally stabbed during a free concert at Altamont Speedway in Livermore, California.
+The documentary, “Gimme Shelter,” is released in 1970 about the concert and the tragedy.

-February 27, 1977 - Is arrested in Canada for heroin possession.
-Later, Richards is placed on probation and ordered to perform a benefit concert for a Toronto charity.
+February 27, 1977 - Richards is arrested in Canada for heroin possession.
+Later, he is placed on probation and ordered to perform a benefit concert for a Toronto charity.

 1988 - Releases solo album “Talk is Cheap.”